-What does your music background look like?
-We’ve heard that you have quite some experience in the world of live sound.
+Hi Michael.
+What does your music and audio background look like?
+I’ve heard that you have some experience with live sound.

 Actually, I play a little saxophone and guitar, although not much as I’d like recently.
 I studied audio engineering in college.
-At the time it was almost all analog (2” 24 track tape machines, analog console) but my first sequencer experience was the Voyetra Sequencer Plus for DOS.
-Looking at SONAR and other DAWs, we certainly have come a long way.
+At the time it was almost all analog, but my first sequencer experience was the Voyetra Sequencer Plus for DOS.
+Looking at SONAR and other DAWs, we’ve certainly come a long way.

-How did you end up moving from the world of live sound to working at Cakewalk?
-Was that a quick process, or did it take a while for you to make that decision?
+How did you end up moving from live sound to working at Cakewalk?

 Actually, it was a lot less of a transition than you might imagine.
-While I was learning primarily analog audio production techniques in school, lots of exciting new developments were happening in the software world.
-So when I graduated I found work at Passport Designs, who were local and developed Master Tracks Pro, Encore and Alchemy.
+While I was learning primarily analog production techniques in school, lots of exciting new developments were happening in the software world, so when I graduated, I found work at Passport Designs, who developed Master Tracks Pro and Encore.
 Being able to combine music and computer technology at a cool company was a perfect fit for me.
-And I’ve never looked back.

-Moving from Cakewalk’s Product Manager to being President seems like quite a significant career progression.
+Moving from Product Manager to being President is a significant career progression.
 Was that something you originally aspired for?

 I enjoy designing and building cool stuff and that’s what led me to become a product manager.
 It was only natural that as my career progressed, I looked for new challenges.
-I’ve been involved in most aspects of Cakewalk during my 16-year career.
-I started as a product manager, but soon found myself managing marketing, product development, and engineering.
-This wealth of experience has prepared me to become President of Cakewalk, where I am responsible for building a successful company and designing the products of the future.
+I’ve been involved in most aspects of Cakewalk during my sixteen-year career, having started as a product manager.
+I soon found myself managing marketing, product development, and engineering, and these experiences prepared me to become President of the company.

 As President, what does your daily work routine look like?

 In software development, things move quickly and situations change.
-New ideas to develop and there are always new opportunities to explore.
 It’s never routine, and I love that.
 Ultimately, I try to keep the Cakewalk team focused and motivated while making sure we hit all our milestones and goals.
-Lately, I’ve been more focused on integrating with Gibson and discussing all the exciting opportunities that lie ahead with other Gibson brand companies like TASCAM, KRK, Stanton, and more.
-What I can say is that it’s never boring and there’s always something exciting around the corner.
+Lately, I’ve been more focused on integrating with Gibson and discussing the opportunities that lie ahead with other Gibson brand companies like TASCAM, KRK and Stanton.

-What is your main priority and long-term vision for Cakewalk, particularly in an age where you have a lot of competing companies that make similar products?
+What is your main priority and long-term vision for Cakewalk?
 Do you have a masterplan of sorts?

-As technology evolves and musicians gravitate towards new ways of making music (like tablets and touch devices), it’s our job to respond to these market shifts and create amazing products and experiences for these musicians.
+As technology evolves and musicians gravitate towards new ways of making music, like tablets and touch devices, it’s our job to respond to these market shifts and create products for these musicians.
 We’ve always been technology leaders, especially in the Windows space, whether we get the credit for it or not.
 That’s not going to change and is only going to improve over the next few years.

-With Sonar X1, X2 and X3 being released in 2010, 2012 and 2013 respectively, the various editions came out at very close intervals.
+With SONAR X1, X2 and X3 being released in 2010, 2012 and 2013 respectively, the various editions came out at very close intervals.
 Why such a fast pace with the releases?
-You must have a fast-working team to be able make such major upgrades so quickly.

-Yes, we are a small but passionate team who can work quickly.
-Our customers have a lot of choices today.
-Our goal is to create the absolute best platform for music production, and this means we need to be constantly innovating and improving our products.
-Rather than go off in a cave for 2 years, we want to deploy updates more frequently and in smaller doses, so our customers don’t have to re-learn the product with each new major release.
+We’re a small but passionate team who can work quickly.
+Rather than go off in a cave for two years, we want to deploy updates more frequently and in smaller doses, so our customers don’t have to re-learn the product with each new major release.

-If you were talking to a newbie music-maker, would you say is the single-most thing that sets Sonar apart from other DAWS out there?
+What would you say is the thing that sets SONAR apart from other DAWS?